 - 2 cloves garlic, peeled and cut in half

-- Half glass of water
+- Half glass of water or white wine

 - Handful of parsley